 The Board of Education and the Administration of NorthPointe Christian School seek to create a safe environment where each student and each staff member can live and work in the way God intended.
 Therefore, NorthPointe Christian School will not tolerate behavior that creates an unsafe environment or threat to safety.

-ZERO TOLERANCE FOR WEAPONS, ARSON, AND CRIMINAL SEXUAL CONDUCT violation of Section 1311 of the Michigan School Code, the following procedures must be followed:
+ZERO TOLERANCE FOR WEAPONS, ARSON, AND CRIMINAL SEXUAL CONDUCT

 PROCEDURES: